 Desert Mounted Corps Routine Orders, 2 October 1917, p.
 1.

-1918
+30 July 1918

 Tuesday, July 30, 1918

-9th Light Horse Regiment Location - Madhbeh
+9th Light Horse Regiment Location - Madhbeh, Jordan Valley, Palestine.

-9th Light Horse Regiment War Diary - 0430, “B” Squadron returned to bivouac at 0430 and report that patrol sighted enemy patrol at 0130 and one of enemy was killed whilst endeavouring to escape.
+9th Light Horse Regiment War Diary - 0430, B Squadron returned to bivouac at 0430 and report that patrol sighted enemy patrol at 0130 and one of enemy was killed whilst endeavouring to escape.
 Body was searched but no identification papers were found.
 He carried rifle, bomb, and a rubber tube evidently a steam escape for machine gun.

+Hannaford, Lieutenant E, reported from Gas School, Rafa.
 The usual working parties to F and G Section Defences cancelled and Regiment detailed to supply one Squadron each night for patrol duty in front of G Section Defences.
-2200, “C” Squadron moved out for G Section Patrol duty.

 The Australian Light Horse Studies Centre is a not for profit and non profit group whose sole aim is to write the early history of the Australian Light Horse from 1900